Tips to convert HTML to Word

 When working with HTML 5 tags (such as 'section' or 'main') and an old version of Tidy, you may need to upgrade to the latest release of Tidy to set styles correctly.
 Otherwise, some styles may not be applied to these tags.

 Beside these HTML tags and CSS styles, when importing HTML you can assign too existing Word styles to classes, ids or specific tags with the option wordStyles.

 The HTML Extended feature is available since the release of phpdocx 9.
 It allows to create custom HTML tags to invoke the library methods, and thus add contents not available in the standard HTML.
-Thanks to this functionality it is possible to use HTML to insert headers, footers, comments, TOCs, page number, WordFragments and many other contents.
+Thanks to this functionality it is possible to use HTML to insert headers, footers, comments, TOCs, page number, WordFragments and many other contents and styles.

 Tidy, incorrect tagging, accents and other non ASCII characters

 For a proper HTML import, it is mandatory that the tags and styles are correctly opened and closed.
 In other words, that the structure of the code is right. phpdocx uses the PHP extension Tidy (http://php.net/manual/en/book.tidy.php) to correct the HTML and generate a valid tagging.
 You can install this extension in any operating system with PHP.

 To import HTML with accents, we also recommend installing the PHP mbstring extension to auto detect mime encoding.